eyedeekay/i2p-ssh-config/README.md

 single monolithic tunnels.conf file, it becomes possible to express the configuration of a service that you wish to forward to i2p as an easy-to-install and easy-to create package.
-In this case it's OpenSSH sshd, but it could be any service that could benefit from being routed using sshd.
+In this case it's OpenSSH sshd, but it could be any service that could benefit from being routed using i2p.

 Getting genmkfile from Whonix
 -----------------------------